lgreco/cdp/docs/source/COMP170/notes/calendar.rst

    Printing the "blue" week.

 The middle group (blue), shown to the left, may be the easiest to describe.
 It prints the dates for a full week, starting with Sunday.
 It adds 1 for every subsequent day.
-We do this for as many days as there are in a week.
+We do this for as many days as there are in a week (hint: 7).
 This is an operation easily implemented with a for-loop.
 Let's call the loop's variable :math:`\texttt{day}`; its range will be :math:`0\leq\texttt{day}<7`.

 The code now becomes straight forward.
-We need a method that prints seven numbers, starting with the date of the starting Sunday, which we assign to ``int sundayDate``.
-The first value of the loop variable is 0 and so ``sundayDate+0`` prints the date of the starting Sunday.
+We need a method that prints seven numbers, starting with the date of the that week's Sunday.
+That date is assigned to ``int sundayDate``.
+The first value of the loop variable is 0 and so ``sundayDate+0`` prints the date of that week's Sunday.
 The constant ``DAYS_IN_A_WEEK`` is assigned the value 7, to make our code more descriptive.

 .. code-block:: java